What is Track?

 Similar to the time trial, the IP is run with either one or two riders on the track at the same time.
 Riders will start on opposite sides of the track and typically have an electronic gate keeping them in place until the race has begun.
 Time begins once the count down clock reaches zero and the riders are released.
 Competitors distances range from 2000m (8 laps) to a 4000m (16 laps) depending on gender, age and ability level.
 The rider to complete the distance in the shortest period of time wins the race.

-These events are run in teams of 2 (female) or 3 (male) and can be run with either one or two teams on the track at the same time.
+These events are run in teams of 3 and can be run with either one or two teams on the track at the same time.
 Riders will start on the home and back straight pursuit lines and typically have an electronic gate keeping the first rider in place until the race has begun.
 The other team members are held by neutral holders also along the pursuit line however higher up the track.
 Time begins once the count down clock reaches zero and the riders are released.
-Race distances range from 500m (2 laps) for female teams and 750m (3 laps) for male teams.
+Race distance is 750m (3 laps).
 Each rider will lead their group for 1 lap, pulling out of the line, and out of the way of their team mates once they have completed their lap.
 The final finish time is taken when the last rider crosses their pursuit line.

 These events are run in teams of 4 and can be run with either one or two teams on the track at the same time.
 Riders will start on the home and back straight pursuit lines and typically have an electronic gate keeping the first rider in place until the race has begun.
 The other team members are held by neutral holders also along the pursuit line however higher up the track.
 Time begins once the count down clock reaches zero and the riders are released.
 Race distances range from 2000m (8 laps) to 4000m (16 laps) depending on age and gender.
 Riders will take turns pulling their team around the track and once they are done their turn swing up the track “exchanging” and re-joining the back of their group.
 It is important to note that team’s final finishing time is taken when the third rider of the team crosses their pursuit line upon completion of their distance, so all teams must finish with a minimum of 3 members.

-All competitors above the age of 18 will need to purchase a UCI Track Racing License.
-This can be done individually if you only wish to compete in track events, or be bought as an “add on” to your pre-existing UCI license.
-Competitors under the age of 18 will be allowed to race with a Citizen’s permit at most local races however a UCI license is necessary for National and International level competition.
+All competitors above the age of 18 will need to purchase either a Provincial Race License or UCI License.
+This can be done individually if you only wish to compete in track events, or be bought as an “add on” to your pre-existing Provincial Race License or UCI License.
+For those wishing to compete either outside the province, or at a Nationally Sanctioned Event such as National Championships, a UCI License is mandatory.

 Track competition at the Youth Development, Ontario Cup and local race series are based on ability level.
 Provincials and Nationals categorize riders based on both age and gender.
 Please consult your local race tech guide for your recommended category selection.
 It is to be noted that during ability-based competition, the race organizers reserve the right to move competitors within categories based on their experience levels and previous competition results.